Saturday, June 29, 2019

 Why Do Singaporeans Complain So Much ?

 This is a rather touchy subject but I read a really good analysis of this topic and I would like to cite a Mr. Daniel Wong who is a learning and Developmental expert as well as a youth counsellor who wrote a fine piece in 2012 on this topic and the salient points are in the paragraph # 6. .
-But let me give a short piece of where we have come from in 5 paragraphs,first.
+But let me give a short piece of where we have come from in 5 paragraphs first.

-1.Singapore is a unique country having progressed spectacularly from an ex-British colony and seaport in the '50s and 60s, gaining independece from Malaysia on that fateful day 9th August 1965 and in the 54 years since has reached first world status in the last 1990s or in about 1 generation or 25 to 30 years.
+1.Singapore is a unique country having progressed spectacularly from an ex-British colony and seaport in the '50s and 60s, gaining independence from Malaysia on that fateful day 9th August 1965 and in the 54 years since has reached first world status in the last 1990s or in about 1 generation or 25 to 30 years.
 The country had recorded year on year growth rates of 18 - 20% in the 60s, dropping to the teens in the 70s and early 80s.
 We experienced our first major recession in 1985 -86 and then on it was a boom ride with growth rates above 10% for 10 years till the '97 Asian Financial Crisis.

 2. 2 generations are the lucky recipients of that growth led by the PAP Government helmed by the brilliant statesman Lee Kwan Yew then followed by his junior Mr. Goh Chok Tong and then the younger Mr. Lee Hsien Loong.
+On May 15th 2024 the baton of responsibility was passed to Mr. Lawrence Wong.

 3.Almost all of us have had our lives enriched starting from a poor struggling backward seaport under British rule, then as prisoners under the Japanese followed by the post 2nd World War surge for independence.
 Our grandparents and parents suffered tremendously during those times.
 The people who lived through these times after them - the Baby Boomers, the Millenials and the Gen Xers are the lucky ones

-4.So from about 1970 till 1997 or 27 years there was a record uplift of people's standard of living.Economic growth year on year would be easily 15% on average, with the exception of the 1985 economic crisis which was felt around the world including Singapore.
+4.So from about 1970 till 1997 or 27 years there was a record uplift of people's standard of living.
+Economic growth year on year would be easily 15% on average, with the exception of the 1985 economic crisis which was felt around the world including Singapore.
 After the 1997 -99 crisis, we had reached First World status.
 Things continued improving for most of the citizenry.
 However from 2000 till 2010, there was economic growth of around 4 - 8 % year on year, still much better than the Western countries.
 In 2011 till today growth has been quite tepid and weak, most years we record something like 1 - 4 % and the quality of life while there, our country has to added on many more new migrants.
 As a result of this, the pace of life is gotten faster, the competitiveness ever tougher, and the carefree days of the 60s and 70s are just a distant memory.
 We see foreigners in our midst in the lift, on the buses, MRT, on the roads and in our workplaces.The stresses are beginning to show, with housing prices peaking at an all time high in 2013 and starting to slide down - which is in fact good because there was a time when many people thought owing a small condominium was out of their financial reach during their lifetime, the price of COE has come down and is now hovering (only) at $40,000.
 There are more incidences (or is it due to the rise of social media sites like Stomp, and SGRoads ?) of poor social behaviour, rude passengers on the MRT, ang mohs bullying the locals and the rise of road rage.
 The root cause of many of these outbursts could be due to the fact that there are many more people living in the same small 800 km2 island which is getting more dense with each passing year.
 Not so long ago in the '80s we had roughly 3.5 million people overall living and working in Singapore.
 Now, we have added 2 million more give or have a total population of 5.5 million give or take a hundred thousand.
 The roads, the MRTs, the buses, and the streets are more congested - with many more foreign people living within our midst.

 5. Now in 2019, at 54 years of age, Singapore is still a very young country, our GDP per capita is the 3rd highest in the world, the airport is rated the world's best, the roads, streets and gardens clean and safe, we are fortunate to have hardly any drugs problem (strong deterrant laws with death penalty and caning implemented since early 1960s) the schools and Universities constantly being touted among Asia and the World's best.